m-ahmedy/pwc-devops-task-app/README.md

 - [Docker](https://www.docker.com/) (optional, for containerization)
 - [Python 3.x](https://www.python.org/) (if applicable)
 - Other dependencies as specified in `requirements.txt` or relevant files

+### GitHub Actions Setup

+- Secrets:
+    - ACR_PASSWORD: The password of docker login credentials to the ACR
+    - DEPLOY_GH_TOKEN: The GitHub Personal Access Token (PAT) of the infra repo
+- Variables:
+    - ACR_LOGIN_SERVER: The login server of the ACR
+    - ACR_USERNAME: The username of docker login credentials to the ACR
+    - APP_NAME: The name of the app
+    - INFRA_REPO: The repo containing infrastructure specifications

 ## Setup